 14.0 Biohazard Container Labeling Requirements

-14.1 Biohazard labels shall be fluorescent orange or orange-red, or predominantly so, with lettering or symbol in a contrasting color.
+14.1 Biohazard labels shall be fluorescent orange or orange-red, or predominantly so, with lettering or symbol in a contrasting color, and include the following biohazard logo:

-14.2 Required labels will be affixed as close as feasible to the container by string, wire, adhesive or other method that will prevent their loss or unintentional removal.
+14.2 Required labels shall be affixed as close as feasible to the container by string, wire, adhesive or other method that will prevent their loss or unintentional removal.

 14.3 Red bags or red containers may be substituted for labels.

-14.4 Individual containers of blood or other potentially infectious materials (urine) that are placed in a labeled container during storage, transport, shipment or disposal are exempt from labeling.
+14.4 Individual containers of blood or other potentially infectious materials (e.g., urine) that are placed in a labeled container during storage, transport, shipment or disposal are exempt from labeling.

 14.5 Labels required for contaminated equipment shall be in accordance with this paragraph and state which portions of the equipment remain contaminated.